ray-project/ray/doc/source/tune.rst

 Why choose Tune?
 ----------------

 There are many other hyperparameter optimization libraries out there.
-If you're new to Tune, you're probably wondering what makes Tune different?
+If you're new to Tune, you're probably wondering, "what makes Tune different?"

 .. include:: tune/why_tune.rst